Data Mixing Can Induce Phase Transitions in Knowledge Acquisition: Strategies to Enhance Knowledge Acquisition Under Low Mixing Ratios

 \subsection{Real-World Knowledge Data: WikiBio}

-\paragraph{The WikiBio Dataset.} To extend our study to a more real-world scenario, we curate WikiBio, a dataset containing Wikipedia biographies along with ten paraphrased versions of the first paragraph for 275k individuals, totaling 453M tokens.
-We ensure that the key information—name, occupation, and birth date—is mentioned within the first paragraph.
-This task is more challenging as Wikipedia biographies comprise diverse texts without uniform formats, requiring the model to generalize to prompts that rarely have exact matches in the training data.
-See~\Cref{sec:wiki data detail} for full details.
+To extend our study to a more real-world scenario, we curate WikiBio, a dataset containing Wikipedia biographies along with ten paraphrased versions for 275k individuals, totaling 453M tokens.
+This task is more challenging than SynBio as WikiBio features diverse texts without uniform formats, requiring the model to generalize to queries that rarely have exact matches in the training data.
+See~\Cref{sec:wiki data detail} for dataset construction details and~\Cref{sec:mitigation detail} for evaluation details.

-\paragraph{Evaluation.} We evaluate whether the model can recall a person's birth date as a proxy for how well it memorizes the person's information.
-Specifically, for a (name, occupation, birth date) triplet, we prompt the model with ``The \{\texttt{occupation}\} \{\texttt{name}\} was born on'' and consider the response correct if it includes correct the birth year and month in the generated text.
-The occupation is included not only to create out-of-distribution prompts but also to provide additional context.